alexis-moins/pm/README.md

 `pm` is a bash script allowing users to:
 - Rapidly create new local projects (using `$PM_ROOT_DIR` as the root of all projects)
-- Navigate between these projects using tmux
+- Navigate between these projects using tmux with a set of keybindings

 ## Prerequisites